 - Do not take aspirin, Motrin (ibuprofen), Aleve (naproxen), or medicines containing ibuprofen or naproxen for 24 hours. - Do not take any other blood thinning medicines for 24 hours. - You can take Tylenol if you have any pain.
-You may have some pain near the biopsy site. - Check with you primary care doctor about how you should continue to take your prescribed medicines.
+You may have some pain near the biopsy site or in your right shoulder. - Check with you primary care doctor about how you should continue to take your prescribed medicines.